-9 things to look for in an rock-solid event payment system
+9 things to look for in a rock-solid event payment processing system

 Often when event professionals begin to look for event business management software, they don’t think of payment processing first.
-People in event management tend to prioritize tools for building agendas and schedules, managing tasks, collecting registrations, tracking attendees and building budgets.
-People in venue management are all about managing bookings and clients and tracking leads and prospects.
+People in event management tend to prioritize tools for building event agendas and schedules, managing tasks, collecting registrations, tracking attendees and building budgets.
+People in venue management are all about managing event bookings and clients, tracking leads and prospects and managing proposals and invoices.

-However, event payment processing can potentially make a bigger difference to your business’s bottom line than any of those other tools because:
+However, event payment processing can potentially make a bigger difference to your business’s bottom line than any of those other tools (as anyone who uses hotel or restaurant merchant services knows) because:

-- Integrating online credit card payments with your invoicing and event registration tools can increase cash flow because you get paid sooner.
+- Integrating online credit card payments with your invoicing and event registration tools can increase cash flow because customers can process payments more easily, thus you get paid sooner.

 - Offering customers multiple ways to pay (credit card, check, ACH, etc.) can lead to more purchases (and more timely payments).